Films for the Future:

 Films for the Future, initially launched in 2018, is a DPS Foundation fundraising event that seeks to educate the community.
 It creates a space where we can shine light on relevant topics related to education while we strive to learn and grow together alongside topic experts so we can better understand and support today’s issues.

-THANK YOU FOR JOINING US FOR OUR FIRST FILM
+THANK YOU FOR JOINING US FOR OUR Second FILM

 Thank you to all who joined us for our virtual Films for the Future event!
 We are grateful to all who joined in the conversations and to those who leaned in so we could grow together.